Most difficult conversations don’t go wrong because of the words we use. They go wrong because of everything underneath them.

-But if you’ve ever walked away from one of these conversations thinking “That didn’t land the way I expected” or “How did that escalate so quickly?”, you’ve already experienced the iceberg effect.
+But if you’ve ever walked away from one of these conversations thinking ‘that didn’t land the way I expected’ or ‘How did that escalate so quickly?, you’ve already experienced the iceberg effect.

 The Iceberg Beneath the Conversation

-What we see and hear in a difficult conversation — the words, the facts, the agenda — is just the tip of the iceberg.
+What we see and hear in a difficult conversation is just the tip of the iceberg.
+Beneath the surface sits everything that really shapes how a conversation unfolds:

-- Emotions
+• Emotions

-- Assumptions
+• Assumptions

-- Power dynamics
+• Power dynamics

-- Past experiences
+• Past experiences

-- Unspoken fears
+• Unspoken fears

-- Identity and self-worth
+• Identity and self-worth

-- Tone, timing, and body language
+• Tone, timing, and body language

-Two people can say the same thing, in the same way, and get completely different responses — because what’s happening beneath the surface is different every time.
+These elements are rarely acknowledged, yet they have a far greater impact on the outcome than the words themselves.
+And that’s why two people can say the same thing, in the same way, and get completely different responses — because what’s happening beneath the surface is different every time.

 Why Preparation Often Isn’t Enough

-That preparation is useful, but it only addresses the visible part of the iceberg.
+While that preparation is useful, it only addresses the visible part of the iceberg and what catches people out is what they didn’t prepare for:

-- The emotional reaction they didn’t expect
+• The emotional reaction they didn’t expect

-- The defensiveness that shows up in the room
+• The defensiveness that shows up in the room

-- The sudden shift in tone
+• The sudden shift in tone

-- The silence that feels loaded
+• The silence that feels loaded

-- Their own physiological response
+• Their own physiological response

 When that happens, even the best-prepared script can fall apart.